jadnohra/TheNotes/docs/short-notes/2022-11-21-change-of-bayesis.md

 \end{align*}$$

 That's Bayes Theorem.
 To recover the traditional form, we set $$C$$ to $$\mathcal{U}$$.

-Due to this, rule 2 expressed in this notation is [yet another way to remember](short-notes/2022-04-01-remember-bayes.md) Bayes theorem, by 'Change of Bayesis'.

 ## Deriving A Basic Formula for Total Probability